evilwombat/gopro-usb-tools/README.md

 of the flash (also, cat /proc/mtd) and be able to do linux commands interactively.
 It is my hope that this can be a useful method to restore the flash on a camera that is otherwise totally wiped, but at the moment there is no known way to reflash the camera from within Linux that has worked.
+But, I haven't really tried this all that much.
+I did include 'nanddump' and 'nandwrite' into the busybox build, and they might come in handy (just be CAREFUL!).
+How the state of the flash relates to the CRCs in the partition table (PTB, also mtd1) is still not quite clear to me, either.
 There should also be kernel messages and a shell on the camera's serial port, at 115200 baud.